OpenVidu/openvidu.io/docs/docs/tutorials/application-client/ionic.md

             }
         } else {
             // If APPLICATION_SERVER_URL is not configured and app is not launched in a mobile device,
-            // use default value from local development if (!APPLICATION_SERVER_URL) {
+            // use default value from OpenVidu Local deployment if (!APPLICATION_SERVER_URL) {
                 if (window.location.hostname === 'localhost') {
                     APPLICATION_SERVER_URL = 'http://localhost:6080/';